nospaceships/node-os-service/README.md

    `programPath`, defaults to `[]`

 The service will be set to automatically start at boot time, but not started.
-The service can be started using the `net start "My Service"` command.
+The service can be started using the `net start "my-service"` command on Windows and `service my-service start` on Linux.

 An exception will be thrown if the service could not be added.
 The error will be an instance of the `Error` class.

-The following example installs a service named `My Service`, it explicitly specifies the services display name, and specifies a number of parameters to the program:
+The following example installs a service named `my-service`, it explicitly specifies the services display name, and specifies a number of parameters to the program:

     var options = {
-        displayName: "My Service",
+        displayName: "MyService",
         programArgs: ["--server-port", 8888]
     };